Master Gardener volunteer conducts a pH soil test on a soil sample

 Our Horticulture Program will perform a pH test on soil samples that are brought to our offices, for a fee of $5/sample.
 Please see instructions on "How to take a soil sample", and print and complete this form .
 If you are unable to download or print the form in advance, hard copies are available at our office.

 This test provides recommendations for establishment and maintenance of home lawns and gardens, commercial turf, commercial vegetables, commercial fruit, and field crops (pasture, hay, annual crops).
 Measures pH (in water), phosphorous, potassium, calcium, magnesium and micro nutrients including organic matter.
-Samples are sent to Agro-One Lab located at 730 Warren Rd., Ithaca.
-Expect at least one week for test results to be returned.
+Samples are sent to Dairy-One Lab located at 730 Warren Rd., Ithaca.
+You will have results back to you within 10-14 days and they will provide Cornell recommendations.

 • Soluble Salts